Elevise

 Endothermic & Exothermic Reactions

-For the above reversable reaction of ammonia chloride, the forwards reaction is endothermic, and the backwards reaction is exothermic.
+For the above reversible reaction of ammonia chloride, the forwards reaction is endothermic, and the backwards reaction is exothermic.
 The amount of energy that is taken in from the endothermic reaction will be the same as the amount of energy that is given out during the exothermic reaction.

-Hydrate Copper Sulfate
+Hydrated Copper Sulfate

 Another example of a reversible reaction is the thermal decomposition of hydrated copper sulfate.